Turkey in NATO: Background

 Turkey sought NATO membership to secure guarantees against potential invasion by the Soviet Union, which made several overtures towards control of the Straits of the Dardanelles.
 In March 1945, the Soviets terminated the Treaty of Friendship and Non Aggression to which the Soviet Union and Turkey had agreed in 1925.
-In June 1945, the Soviets demanded the establishment of Soviet bases on the Straits in exchange for a reinstatement of this treaty.
+In June 1945, the Soviet Union demanded the establishment of Soviet bases on the Straits in exchange for a reinstatement of this treaty.
 The Turkish President İsmet İnönü and the Speaker of the Parliament responded decisively, avowing Turkey's readiness to defend itself.

 Accession

 In 1948, Turkey began indicating its desire for NATO membership, and throughout 1948 and 1949 American officials responded negatively towards Turkish requests for inclusion.
 In May 1950, during İsmet İnönü's presidency, Turkey made its first formal accession bid, which was denied by the NATO member states.
 In August the same year and just days after Turkey pledged a Turkish contingent for the Korean War, a second bid was made.
 After the Under Secretary of State Dean Acheson coordinated with France and the United Kingdom in September 1950, the NATO command invited both Greece and Turkey to present their plans for an eventual defense cooperation.
 Turkey acceded, but expressed disappointment that full membership within NATO was not considered.
 When US bureaucrat George McGhee visited Turkey in February 1951, Turkish president Celal Bayar emphasized that Turkey expected a full membership, particularly after sending troops to the Korean War.
 Turkey wanted a security guarantee in case a conflict with the Soviet Union arose.
 After further evaluations taken at the NATO headquarters and by officials of the Central Intelligence Agency (CIA) and the US Military, it was decided in May 1951 to offer Turkey full membership.
 The potential role Turkey could play in a war against the Soviet Union was seen as important for NATO.
 Throughout 1951, the US worked on convincing its fellow NATO allies of the advantages of Turkey's and Greece's membership within the alliance.
 In February 1952, Bayar signed the document confirming its accession.